CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Infrastructure/DNS_Infrastructure.md

 ## 7 Task 5.
 Configure the Client

-So far, we need to use@<ip>in ourdigcommand to indicate what DNS server thedigcommand should talk to.
+So far, we need to use@<ip>in our dig command to indicate what DNS server the dig command should talk to.
 While this is not an issue fordig, it is a problem for other software that depends on DNS.
 We need to tell the operating system what local DNS server that it should use.
-This is achieved by changing the resolver configuration file (/etc/resolv.conf) of the user machine, so the container’s IP address is added as the firstnameserverentry in the file, i.e., this server will be used as the primary DNS resolver.
+This is achieved by changing the resolver configuration file (/etc/resolv.conf) of the user machine, so the container’s IP address is added as the first name server entry in the file, i.e., this server will be used as the primary DNS resolver.
-We have already configured all the machines to use10.153.0.53as the primary DNS resolver, except for the machines in AS-155.
+We have already configured all the machines to use 10.153.0.53 as the primary DNS resolver, except for the machines in AS-155.
 Your job is to configure the host machines in AS-155, so they can use one of the DNS resolvers (or both of them).
 You can add the following entries (one or both) to the /etc/resolv.conffile.